IvIePhisto/ECoXiS/README.md

 document type declarations and entity definitions.
 There is no CDATA representation, because that is just an easier way to markup certain text nodes.

+This project uses the MIT License, so you may freely use, distribute and modify it, provided you include the content of `License.txt`.

 ## Example